 The program also includes Stijn Celis’s well-named quartet “Fragile Dwellings” delivered with majesty by lead dancer Lillian Barbeito, queenly in a white costume and reigning over the stage with her spidery stretched limbs.
 Viewed at closer range than last year’s performance at Cal State Los Angeles, this work packs a depth of connection and even profundity as its four performers converse on stage with their bodies.
 What dance is supposed to be.

-Euro-choreographer Richard Siegal’s “O2Joy,” to a mélange of jazz, buffers out the evening with a fun, if derivative series of dance interpretations of great American music.
+Euro-choreographer Richard Siegal’s “O2Joy,” to a mélange of jazz, buffers the evening with a fun, if derivative, series of dance interpretations of great American music.
 The songs from Billie Holiday, Glenn Miller orchestra, and Oscar Peterson do not receive significant new interpretation in Siegal’s hands.
 But the ballet-based, hip-hop infused dance parade passes pleasantly enough.
 Andrew Wojtal excels as a lip-syncing red-haired and bearded version of Ella Fitzgerald backed by a girly duo of Barbeito and Finkelman Berkett.

 Next stop, Greenwich Village, BodyTraffic!